OMAS-IIIF/oldaplib/docs/knowledge_base.md

   `x = NCName("a_ncname42"); rdf = repr(x)  # -> "a_ncname"^^xsd:NCName`
 - Supports comparison operations `==`, `!=` and the `hash()`.
 Thus, a NCName may be used as key in a Dict.
 - It implements the serializer-protocol for conversion to/from JSON (*Note*: If a Dict uses NCName, the resulting Dict cannot be serialized.
-The JSON methods require thge key to be a real str!).
+The JSON methods require the key to be a real str!).

 #### Example